Small Business Intelligence Center Sweepstakes Rules

 Selection of Winners.
 Total number of eligible entries received determines odds of winning.
-From all eligible entries received, Sponsors randomly will select one hundred (100) winners on or about March 31, 2006.
-Winners will be notified by electronic mail on or about April 15, 2006.
-If a winner is notified by electronic mail, winner must reply with all contact information requested in the notification within ten (10) days from the date notification was sent, or another winner may be selected.]
+From all eligible entries received, Sponsors randomly will select one (1) winner on or about Dec.
+21, 2005.
+Winner will be notified by electronic mail on or about Dec.
+28, 2005.
+If winner is notified by electronic mail, winner must reply with all contact information requested in the notification within ten (10) days from the date notification was sent, or another winner may be selected.]

-Prizes: Winners will receive an Intel branded 64MB USB Flash drive with a RV of US$19.95.
+Prizes: Winner will receive an Intel branded “WiFi Finder” with a RV of US$19.95.
 All other expenses and all federal, state and local taxes, are winner’s sole responsibility.
 No transfer or substitution of prize[s] except at Sponsors’ sole discretion.
-Each winner will be required to sign an affidavit of eligibility/publicity and liability release to be returned within ten (10) days from the date it was sent, or another winner may be selected.
+Winner will be required to sign an affidavit of eligibility/publicity and liability release to be returned within ten (10) days from the date it was sent, or another winner may be selected.

 Limitations of Liability/Reserved Rights.
 Neither Sponsors, their parent, subsidiary or affiliate companies, nor their promotional agencies shall have any obligation or responsibility with regard to (i) entries that contain inaccurate information or do not comply with these rules, (ii) entries, prize claims or notifications that are lost, late, incomplete, illegible, unintelligible, damaged or otherwise not received by the intended recipient, in whole or in part, due to computer or technical error of any kind, (iii) telephone, electronic, hardware, software, network, Internet or computer malfunctions, failures or difficulties, or (iv) any damages or losses of any kind caused by any prize or resulting from acceptance, possession or use of any prize.
 Sponsors, in their sole discretion, reserve the right to disqualify any person tampering with the entry process or the operation of the Web site or otherwise violating these rules.
 Sponsors further reserve the right to cancel, terminate or modify the Sweepstakes if the Sweepstakes cannot be completed as planned because of infection by computer virus, bugs, tampering, unauthorized intervention or technical failures of any sort.

 Miscellaneous.
-The winners’ names will be available upon request.
-To receive the name of the winners, send a self-addressed stamped envelope to Fast Company, 375 Lexington Avenue, New York, NY 10017, after April 15, 2006.
+The winner’s name will be available upon request.
+To receive the name of the winner, send a self-addressed stamped envelope to Fast Company, 375 Lexington Avenue, New York, NY 10017, after Dec.
+21, 2005.
 Sweepstakes is subject to all federal, state and local laws and regulations; void where prohibited or restricted by law.